- A superb copy of Electric Ladyland with roughly solid Double Plus (A++) sound on all FOUR sides of this UK import

 A Must Own Rock Record

-I would hope that it goes without saying that this recording belongs in any serious Rock Music Collection, along with his first and second albums, if only we could find good sounding copies with clean surfaces.
-You never see those earlier titles because the best sounding copies are unusual and very hard to find.
+This Demo Disc Quality recording should be part of any serious Rock Collection, along with his first and second albums, if only we could find good-sounding copies with clean surfaces.
+You never see those earlier titles because the best-sounding copies are unusual and very hard to find.